-You're currently reading version Eurobot^{Open} OFFICIAL 1.2 of 2024rules. (this version concerns fully autonomous robots)
+You're currently reading version

+Eurobot^{Open} Junior OFFICIAL 1.2 of 2024rules.

+(this version concerns only the manually-guided robots)

 C. Main registration requirements

 The rules below defines the general running of the competition, the gameplay and the running of matches.
 For any participation, the following registration requirements are added.
 In addition, the organizers of a Eurobot^{Open} event can add additional registration requirements in a separate document.